acolote1998/humble-gladiators-2/docs/progress.md

 - Implemented function to equip items from the inventory route
 - Fixed visual bug of card auras showing where they should not
 - Fixed visual bug showing auras in non discovered cards in compendium caused by bad logic in ternaries in all card components
+- Fixed visual bug when mapping collections in react due to children sometimes sharing the same key -> it was resulting in duplicates.
+Solved it by adding the ID to the component in the key
+- Making inventory and compendium item lists in a grid of 5 items instead of 3
 ```